pcraig3/fed-notes/src/articles/2022-03-21-move-fast-stay-safe.md

 Of course, the tradeoff with ‘fast’ is that, conventionally understood, it means compromising on safety.
 Oversight groups are likely to portray you as risky cowpokes who want to launch first and ask questions later, which they balance out with a measured, impartial analysis that protects the department from potential embarrassment.
 This is a dangerous characterization to have applied to you in the risk-paranoid context of a large department, so you need to do what you can to guard against this perception.

-## Being safe: why releasing early and often is important
+## Being safe: why we don’t want to ‘break things’

 When Mark Zuckerberg coined the phrase “move fast, break things,” he wasn’t talking to teams that need approval from an [Enterprise Architecture Review Board](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602#secA.2). [“Move fast, break things”](https://qr.ae/pGLA6x) essentially means that you should prioritize speed over reliability: that it’s better to build and release your software super fast — even if not everything works yet or it breaks in older versions of Android.